JuliaArrays/FixedSizeArrays.jl/docs/src/index.md

 Main differences between `FixedSizeArray` and `MArray` are:

 * `FixedSizeArray` is based on the `Memory` type introduced in Julia v1.11, `MArray` is backed by tuples, which are not efficient for long arrays (``\gg 100`` elements);
-* the size of the array is part of the type parameters of `MArray`, this isn't the case for `FixedSizeArray`, where the size is only a constant field of the data structure.
+* the size of the array is part of the type parameters of `MArray` (it has to be set at compile time), this isn't the case for `FixedSizeArray`, where the size is only a constant field of the data structure and can be set at runtime.

 There are applications where it may be desirable to dispatch on the size of an array, in that case `FixedSizeArray` would not be a good fit and you may consider using `MArray` instead.